Stacks Image 125

 What to expect at NYFHE

-There are many excellent extended courses around the country for young orchestral musicians.
-In an orchestra, however, each section has to wait its turn for moments of glory.
-Unlike the strings, the French horns may only be playing for a fraction of the time on the course.
+There are many excellent extended music courses across the country for young instrumentalists.
+Within large ensembles, however, each section must wait its turn for moments of prominence, and the French horns may only play for a fraction of the time.

-In the NYFHE week, however, the French horns are centre stage the whole time.
-You will spend the time living and breathing horn music with some of the best young teachers and performers in the world.
+At NYFHE, things are different.
+Here, the French horn takes centre stage all week.
+You will live and breathe horn playing, working with some of the finest teachers and young performers in the world.

-NYFHE is led by first rate, professional orchestral players and teachers.
-The national opportunities for playing with a top level horn ensemble are rare at the best of times.
-Of course, at present, they are rarer still.
-That's why the NYFHE week will be especially valuable to all aspiring young players right now.
+NYFHE is led by outstanding professional orchestral players and teachers.
+Opportunities to perform in a top-level horn ensemble are rare at the best of times, and even more so now, making this week especially valuable for aspiring young players.

 Course Leaders